alexrolopez/dotfiles/README.md

 ```

 Fira Code and Neslo Nerd fonts are installed.
-It is recommended to setup Neslo Nerd Font as terminal font, as powerlevel10k is already configured for that to be able to correctly display all info.
+It is recommended to set terminal font to Neslo Nerd Font, as powerlevel10k is already configured for that to be able to correctly display all info.

 ## TODO
 - Compatibility with other package systems (brew, dnf, pacman)